-'As ye abound in everything, in faith, and utterance, and knowledge, and in all diligence, and in your love to us, see that ye abound in this grace also' (2 Cor. viii.
-7).
+'But as you excel in everything-in faith, in speech, in knowledge, in all earnestness, and in our love for you-see that you excel in this act of grace also' (2 Corinthians 8:7).

-'To do good and to communicate (to share what you have, R.V.) forget not' (Heb. xiii.
-16).
+'Do not neglect to do good and to share what you have' (Hebrews 13:16).

 Our love to Christ is ultimately shown by doing the things He bids us to do.
-'He that hath my commandments, and keepeth them, he it is that loveth me' (Jn. xiv.
-21).
-'If ye keep my commandments ye shall abide in my love' (Jn. xv.
-10).
+'Whoever has my commandments and keeps them, he it is who loves me' (John 14:21).
+'If you keep my commandments, you will abide in my love' (John 15:10).
 This is the obedience of faith which is the mark of the true believer.
 The commandments of Christ are not less binding on us than the commandments which God gave to the children of Israel in the wilderness.
-To fail in giving, therefore, is disobedience and the Bible never condones such an attitude or act c.
+To fail in giving, therefore, is disobedience and the Bible never condones such an attitude or act.

+c.
 Because God gave His Son for us

-The subject of stewardship is given its most exhaustive and orderly treatment in Paul's two letters to the Christians at Corinth, and two whole chapters (viii and ix) of the second letter are concerned with the question of the motive of our giving.
+The subject of stewardship is given its most exhaustive and orderly treatment in Paul's two letters to the Christians at Corinth, and two whole chapters (8 and 9) of the second letter are concerned with the question of the motive of our giving.
 While the reasons of inequality and need are mentioned, the chief appeal to the hearts and consciences of the Corinthians is because God gave Himself in the person of His Son.

 It appears that the Christians at Corinth had been failing in the matter of stewardship as well as in other more open faults.
 Had they failed to heed the apostolic instructions given in the earlier letter?
-St. Paul had written, 'Upon the first day of the week let everyone of you lay by him in store, as God hath prospered him' (1 Cor. xvi.
-2) in order, he explains, that when he himself came, the church might be able to appoint some of their company whom he could send to carry their gifts to the needy at Jerusalem.
+Paul had written, 'On the first day of every week, each of you is to put something aside and store it up, as he may prosper' (1 Corinthians 16:2) in order, he explains, that when he himself came, the church might be able to appoint some of their company whom he could send to carry their gifts to the needy at Jerusalem.

 It is to remedy this defect in their Christian character and conduct, that the Apostle devotes these two whole chapters of his second letter to teaching on this fundamental responsibility of the Christian.
-He gently introduces the subject by telling them of the noble practice of the Macedonian church (viii.
-1-5).
-The Christians there had given out of their deep poverty not only that which they could afford, but to the point of sacrifice, 'to their power, I bear record, yea, and beyond their power.'
-Paul, knowing this, had evidently hesitated to accept the gift, as being more than they could afford; but these generous-hearted disciples had insisted on his taking it, 'praying us with much entreaty, that we would receive the gift.'
-The Macedonians had heard of others in greater need than they, and they begged to have 'the fellowship of the ministering to the saints'.
+He gently introduces the subject by telling them of the noble practice of the Macedonian church (2 Corinthians 8:1-5).
+The Christians there had given out of their deep poverty not only that which they could afford, but to the point of sacrifice, 'they gave according to their means, as I can testify, and beyond their means' (verse 3).
+Paul, knowing this, had evidently hesitated to accept the gift, as being more than they could afford; but these generous-hearted disciples had insisted on his taking it, 'begging us earnestly for the favour of taking part in the relief of the saints' (verse 4).
+The Macedonians had heard of others in greater need than they, and they begged to take part in the relief of the saints.
 This must have proved a strong rebuke to the worldly Christians at Corinth; it may also rebuke both writer and reader.

-St. Paul then proceeds to tell his readers that he covets a similar disposition in them, 'See that ye abound in this grace also' (viii.
-7).
-This, he writes, would prove the sincerity of their love (viii.
-8).
+Paul then proceeds to tell his readers that he covets a similar disposition in them: 'see that you excel in this act of grace also' (verse 7).
+This, he writes, would prove the sincerity of their love (verse 8).
 It is the mention of others giving as a proof of real love which leads the apostle to make his greatest plea for their giving - and this is the plea: